Bridgestone (OTCMKTS:BRDCY) Issues FY 2022 Earnings Guidance

-A number of research analysts have issued reports on the stock.
+A number of analysts have recently issued reports on the stock.
+The Goldman Sachs Group upgraded shares of Bridgestone from a neutral rating to a buy rating in a research note on Tuesday, April 12th.
 Zacks Investment Research upgraded shares of Bridgestone from a sell rating to a hold rating in a research note on Tuesday, May 3rd.
-The Goldman Sachs Group upgraded shares of Bridgestone from a neutral rating to a buy rating in a research note on Tuesday, April 12th.

 Bridgestone Corporation, together with its subsidiaries, manufactures and sells tires and rubber products.
 It operates through two segments, Tires and Diversified Products.
 The company offers tires and tire tubes for passenger cars, trucks, buses, construction and mining vehicles, industrial machinery, agricultural machinery, aircraft, motorcycles, scooters, etc.; automotive parts; retreading materials and services; automotive maintenance and repair services; tire raw materials; and other tire-related products.